 That could potentially leave a contractor holding a very expensive bag when the dust settles.
 This also applies when all terms of the agreement don’t get committed to writing.
 Whatever is on that signed agreement between you and the client is what the court will seek to uphold in any later disputes.

 It’s presumed that written agreements represent the parties’ intentions regarding the matter.
 Should verbal agreements not contradict what is included in the written contract, the court may consider those terms, however.
 Fraudulent misrepresentation is another exception, as if either side alleges fraud and there is a verbal agreement to same, the written contract could be voided.

-This is why your South Florida construction law attorney should be involved in all facets of contractual agreements.
-Should the need arise to amend a contract, your attorney can approve the terms to be included and ensure that the correct legal phrasing and language is used to avoid any ambiguity of the terms.
+This is why your South Florida construction law attorneys should be involved in all facets of contractual agreements.
+Should the need arise to amend a contract, your attorneys can approve the terms to be included and ensure that the correct legal phrasing and language is used to avoid any ambiguity of the terms.